Garden Border Ideas That Give Your Whole Yard That Polished Put Together Look

 Raised Timber

-Framed timber edges help me lift beds without going full raised garden mode.
-I build low frames that sit just above soil level.
+Low timber frames lift beds without going full raised-garden mode.
+Build frames that sit just above soil level — enough to contain mulch and define space.

 Ground Cover